4d/go-mobile/docs/tutorials/creating-list-forms/list-form-icon.md

 ![Custom listform template](img/custom-listform-template.png)

-If this icon is missing from your list form template folder, the **template.svg** file (we're going to learn about this later) will be displayed in the template selector window and a question mark icon will be displayed above each table that's missing an icon.
+If this icon is missing from your list form template folder, the [**template.svg**](list-form-template.md) file will be displayed in the template selector window and a question mark icon will be displayed above each table that's missing an icon.

 ![Missing listform icon custom template](img/missing-listform-icon-custom-template.png)

-We've used Photoshop to create the list form template icon in our example, but you can use any image software.
+You can use any image software to create the png list form template icon.

 ![Custom listform template icon](img/custom-list-form-icon.png)